 Taking it up a notch from the hot water, employ some natural enzymes to help rid the unwanted scum.
 While the boiling water is cooling down, pour half a cup of salt, half a cup of bi-carb soda and a cup of vinegar followed by the hot water.
-This method is still harmless for you and the environment, but it adds a little extra oomph that is sometimes needed rather than just plain water.
+This combination of chemicals are still harmless for you and the environment, but it adds a little extra oomph that is sometimes needed rather than just plain kettle water.

 A plunger can help force the block from the pipe by the pressure of the air that is forced through in the pumps.
 A handy tip is to cover the overflow with a damp cloth so that there is a complete drain seal and the air is forced to go through the drain blockage.